 In the open stable, the man who had been Paul Metcalfe, and Captain Scarlet of Spectrum, walked round the back of the sleigh, and slowly went to the front, where the harnessed reindeers were patiently waiting.
 Thoughtfully, he came to scratch the nose of the lead reindeer, while slowly removing his false beard, to let it hang on his chest.
 In the past twenty years since he had been doing the job, he had never been able to convince himself to let his own beard grow.

 He still gave the impression of being one of the fake Santas from the malls; his appearance had changed very little.
-In addition to the beard, he had not been able to put on weight – his metabolism would not allow it – so he had to resort to wearing a padded coat.
+In addition to the beard, he had not been able to put on weight – his very unique metabolism would not allow it – so he had to resort to wearing a padded coat.
 Nick had told him not to worry too much about it because, eventually, with age, it would come, and he would then be able to fill the coat perfectly.
-Somehow, that perspective wasn’t one that Scarlet was looking forward to, but he accepted it anyway as a necessity that came with the job he‘d agreed to undertake, when Nick had retired.
+Somehow, that perspective wasn’t one that Paul was looking forward to, but he accepted it anyway as a necessity that came with the job he‘d agreed to undertake, when Nick had retired.

 The beard was, however, another matter.